Causes and risk factors of bowel cancer

 What are the risk factors of bowel cancer?

-In the UK, about 41,000 people get cancer in the large bowel each year.
+In the UK, about 44,100 people get cancer in the large bowel each year.
 The large bowel includes the colon and the rectum.
+Cancer that starts in the colon or rectum is also sometimes called colorectal cancer.

-The exact cause of bowel cancer is unknown.
-But, things called risk factors can increase the chance of a person developing it.
-Having one or more risk factors does not mean you will definitely get bowel cancer.
+These are called risk factors.
+Having 1 or more risk factors does not mean you will definitely get bowel cancer.
 And if you do not have any risk factors, it does not mean you will not get bowel cancer.

-If you are worried about bowel cancer and would like to talk to someone, we're here.
+If you are worried about bowel cancer and would like to talk to someone, we are here.
 You can:

 Age